swrangsar/openpgp_backup/README.md

 pkg_add password-store sic sxiv feh gnupg firefox neomutt links+ noice pstree

+###### if laptop doesn't detect keyboard in UKC
-## use bios/mbr mode or CSM mode to enable external keyboard in UKC
+use bios/mbr mode or CSM mode to enable external keyboard in UKC

 add hosts file from github steven to /etc/hosts for adware blocking